KonaTeam/kona-api/sections/spaces.md

 * `DELETE /spaces/:id` will delete the space from the id sent.

-Upon success, `204 No Content` will be returend.
+Upon success, `204 No Content` will be returned.
 If the user does not have access to delete the space, you"ll receive `403 Forbidden`.

 Invite to space